ARTICLES

 The Western-style room in "Cise.Kawakami 2"

-Of course, all the necessary amenities for daily life are provided, including a washstand, bathroom, and toilet.
+Of course, all the necessary amenities for daily living are provided, including a washstand, bathroom, and toilet.
 Amenities are also available at the washstand, so you can travel with minimal luggage, just like at a regular hotel.

 The washstand in "Cise.Kawakami 1"